-Since July 2021, children adopted from abroad are entitled to priority school admission and support from the Adoption Support Fund.
+Since July 2021, children adopted from abroad are entitled to priority school admission and support from the Adopt London North.
 They are not entitled to Pupil Premium Plus.

-What is the Adoption Support Fund (ASF)?
+What is the Adoption and Special Guardianship Support Fund?

-The adoption support fund (ASF) provides funds to local authorities and regional adoption agencies (RAAs) to pay for essential therapeutic services for eligible adoptive and special guardianship order (SGO) families.
-The ASF is available for children and young people up to and including the age of 21, or 25 with an education, health and care plan, who:
+The adoption and special guardian support fund (ASGSF) provides funds to local authorities and regional adoption agencies (RAAs) to pay for essential therapeutic services for eligible adoptive and special guardianship order (SGO) families.
+The ASGSF is available for children and young people up to and including the age of 21, or 25 with an education, health and care plan, who: